camoverride/camoverride-personal-blog/_posts/2020-04-06-foraging-in-san-francisco.md

 ---
 layout: post
-title: I was a Forager in San Francisco 🥬
+title: Foraging in San Francisco 🥬
 categories: [blog]
 comments: true
 published: false
 ---

+Walden.
+Fuck the wilderness - im a city boy

 I live in Bernal Heights, a small neighborhood on a hill.
 From my apartment you can see a panorama of San Francisco: from the Golden Gate Bridge to the Bay Bridge, with Mid-Market and the Mission in between.
 On Friday I went for a walk.
 This blog post is about the plants I collected and ate along the way.